Enabling High Penetrations of Distributed Solar through the Optimization of Sub-Transmission Voltage Regulation

 A new tool currently under development by the Pacific Northwest National Laboratory (PNNL) is designed to help planners and grid operators integrate greater penetrations of distributed solar.
 The tool, a Coordinated Real-time Sub-Transmission Volt-Var Control Tool (CReST-VCT), is being built based on algorithms that can coordinate the control logic of the existing grid’s reactive power compensation devices from the sub-transmission system to the distribution system, along with required volt-ampere reactive support from distributed solar.
 CReST-VCT is being developed in partnership with North Carolina State University, the University of Texas, GE Global Research, One-Cycle Control, and Duke Energy and is funded by the U.S. Department of Energy, Solar Energy Technologies Office.

 In this webinar, Nader Samaan, a power systems engineer and the lead for PNNL’s Grid Analytics team, presented CReST-VCT and how it works in a real-world use case for Duke Energy.

 Presenter: Nader Samaan, Staff Power Systems Research Engineer, Pacific Northwest National Laboratory

 Host: Nate Hausman, Project Director, CESA

-This webinar is presented by the Clean Energy States Alliance (CESA) as part of CESA’s Multistate Initiative to Develop Solar in Locations that Provide Benefits to the Grid.
-Learn more about this project at https://www.cesa.org/projects/locational-value-of-distributed-energy-resources/.
+This webinar was presented by CESA as part of CESA’s Multistate Initiative to Develop Solar in Locations that Provide Benefits to the Grid.